yinyao23/Heart-rate-detection/README.md

 # Video-Based Heart Rate Measurement Using 3D-Convolutional Attention Networks
-Deep learning (neural network) based remote photoplethysmography: how to extract heart rate signal from video using ica-based tool and deep learning tools.
+ICA based and deep learning (neural network) based remote photoplethysmography: how to extract heart rate signal from video using ica-based tool and deep learning tools.

 ## Project Structure